RiddleAndCode/rtd-docs/docs/Token_Management_Platform_Manual.md

 1. Visit the **Addresses section,**
 2. Select Trusted Recipients via the dropdown filter,
-3. Now you will be able to see a table that contains the list of all trusted recipients.
+3. Now you will be able to see a table that contains the list of all available trusted recipients.

 ## View the risk level of a coin address